See the Story Index for Wael Abdelgawad’s other stories.

 The bread and butter of my practice was busting fake injury claims.
 It paid the bills, but just barely.
 Living on the edge of each billing cycle was wearing me down.
 And the work was tiresome.
 I couldn’t count how many nights I’d spent sitting in a dark car with a camera in my lap, waiting and watching, drinking one coffee after another to stay awake.

 Maybe it wouldn’t be so bad if I had someone to come home to, or if I were earning enough to save for the future.
-“He will feed you as he feeds the birds”, my subconscious whispered.
-“Yes”, my stubborn heart answered, “but I live in this world.”
+“He will feed you as he feeds the birds,” my subconscious whispered.
+“Yes”, my stubborn heart replied, “but I’m not a bird, and I live in this world.”

 So far, though, the dream was turning out to be little more than a fantasy.
 I was running in place like a caged mouse on a wheel, exhausting myself to catch the bit of cheese that the world dangled in front of me.